 All submissions must be emailed to firstname.lastname@example.org

-Welcome to the International Stuttering Awareness Day (ISAD) Online Conference, October 1-31, 2021, celebrating the 24th time the Online Conference has been held!
-An enthusiastic team made up of Anita Blom, Hanan Hurwitz, McKenzie Jemmett, Scott Palasik, Pamela Mertz, Tiffani Kittelstved, Rob Dellinger, Jaime Michise, Elias Apreko and Bruce Imhoff will coordinate this year’s event, continuing the hard work of Judy Kuster who ran previous Online Conferences.
+Welcome to the International Stuttering Awareness Day (ISAD) Online Conference, October 1-22, 2020, celebrating the 23rd time the Online Conference has been held!
+An enthusiastic team made up of Anita Blom, Hanan Hurwitz, McKenzie Jemmett, Scott Palasik, Pamela Mertz, Tiffani Kittelstved, Rob Dellinger and Jaime Michise will coordinate this year’s event, continuing the hard work of Judy Kuster who ran previous Online Conferences.

-This year, the Online Conference will start October 1 and finish October 31, acknowledging the many events around the world on October 22, International Stuttering Awareness Day.
+The 2020 Online Conference will start October 1 and finish October 22, to coincide with many events around the world on October 22, International Stuttering Awareness Day.

 We are calling for submissions: